zaipitunsian1/JPMC-Forage/README.md

 # JPMorgan Chase **Perspective** Tool
 Analysing stock market data using JPMorgan Chase Perspective Tool

-This repository contains all the code for analysing stock market data using JPMorgan Chase Perspective Tool.
+This repository contains code that i used for analysing stock market data using JPMorgan Chase Perspective Tool.

 It also consists of the submitted patch files of the various tasks assigned during the JPMorgan Chase & Co.
 Software Engineering Virtual Internship